mpetitjean22/mips-simulator/README.md

-# nips-simulator
+# mips-simulator
-we like
-n i p s
+the mips simulator